dstroy0/InputHandler/src/bug_report.md

 Remember to mark the area in the application thats impacted.

 ## Desktop
  - OS: [e.g. Windows]
- - Browser [e.g. chrome, safari, firefox, edge]
- - Resolution [e.g. 2560 X 1289]
  - Version [e.g. 11]

+## IDE
+ - IDE: [e.g. Arduino Ide, VSCode]
+ - IDE version:

 ## Additional context
 Add any other context about the problem here.

-## Log file
-Please attach the log file (if any) located in /InputHandler/tools/logs/

-## Session json
+## Source code
-Please attach the session json (if any) located in /InputHandler/tools/session/

-## CLI options json
-Please attach the cli options json (if any) you were using when discovering the bug.
+Please archive and attach your InputHandler/ library and source code.